-- 1. Defendant public officials and private engineering corporations, caused a catastrophic public health crisis beginning in April 2014 by exposing the population of the City Flint and those who used the water of the City of Flint, to contaminated Flint River water as a source of usable water.
-The contaminated drinking water exposed Odie Brown to the deadly legionella bacteria which caused her death on January 9, 2015 while she was a patient at McLaren Regional Medical Center located in Flint. - 2.
-The Government Defendants, as well as Defendant McLaren Regional Hospital ("McLaren") and the Hurley Defendants, knew as early as the summer and fall of 2014 that there was a significant increase in reported cases in Genesee County of fatal and life threatening non-fatal illnesses caused by the exposure to legionella bacteria beginning in May 2014 and that the likely source of the increase in illness was the introduction of Flint River water as a drinking water source.
-These government officials, acting in concert with Defendant McLaren and Defendant Hurley, exacerbated the crisis by concealing the increased risk of exposure to the deadly legionella bacteria, failing to take effective remedial action to eliminate it, failing to advise and warn, and then lying about it to cover up their misconduct.

-- 3. Four sets of Defendants are responsible for the severe harm suffered by the Plaintiffs. - a.
+1. Defendant public officials and private engineering corporations, caused a catastrophic public health crisis beginning in April 2014 by exposing the population of the City Flint and those who used the water of the City of Flint, to contaminated Flint River water as a source of usable water.
+The contaminated drinking water exposed Bertie Marble to the deadly legionella bacteria which caused her death on March 20, 2015 while she was a patient at McLaren Regional Medical Center located in Flint.

+- 2. The Government Defendants, as well as Defendant McLaren Regional Hospital ("McLaren"), knew as early as October 2014 and certainly by January, 2015 that there was a significant increase in reported cases in Genesee County of fatal and life threatening non-fatal illnesses caused by the exposure to legionella bacteria beginning in May 2014 and that the likely source of the increase in illness was the introduction of Flint River water as a drinking water source.
+These government officials, acting in concert with Defendant McLaren, exacerbated the crisis by concealing the increased risk of exposure to the deadly legionella bacteria, failing to take effective remedial action to eliminate it, failing to advise and warn and then lying about it to cover up their misconduct. - 3.
+Three sets of Defendants are responsible for the severe harm suffered by the Plaintiffs. - a.
 The first set of Defendants are government officials, including Governor Rick Snyder, Daniel Wyant, Nick Lyon, Eden Wells, Andy Dillon, Liane Sheckter-Smith, Adam Rosenthal, Stephen Busch, Patrick Cook, Michael Prysby, Bradley Wurfel, Jeff Wright, Edward Kurtz, Darnell Earley, Gerald Ambrose, Dayne Walling, Howard Croft, Michael Glasgow, Daugherty Johnson, and the City of Flint are collectively herein referred to as the "Government Defendants." - b.
 The second set of Defendants with only one member is McLaren.
-McLaren is a major hospital in Genesee County and the location of Brown's exposure to the legionella bacteria when Brown was admitted therein in September 2014. - c.
-The third set of Defendants are the Hurley Defendants which include the Hurley Medical Center (owned and operated by the City of Flint through its Board of Hospital Managers), and Norb Birchmeir, and Ann Newell, the Hurley employees / agents responsible for ensuring Hurley's hospital water supply was safe.
-If Decedent was not exposed to legionella at McLaren, Plaintiff alternatively asserts that Decedent was exposed to Legionella at Hurley during her hospitalizations therein in September, October, November and December of 2014. - d.
-The fourth set of Defendants consists of engineering companies, including Lockwood, Andrews & Newnam, P.C. ("LAN PC"), Lockwood, Andrews & Newnam, Inc. ("LAN Inc."), Leo A. Daly Company ("LAD"), Veolia North America, LLC ("Veolia LLC"), Veolia North America, Inc. ("Veolia Inc."), and Veolia Water North America Operating Services, LLC ("Veolia Water") are referred to collectively herein as the "Engineering Defendants."
+McLaren is a major hospital in Genesee County and the location of Bertie Marble's exposure to the legionella bacteria. - c.
+A third set consists of engineering companies, including

+Lockwood, Andrews & Newnam, P.C. ("LAN PC"), Lockwood, Andrews & Newnam, Inc. ("LAN Inc."), Leo A. Daly Company ("LAD"), Veolia North America, LLC ("Veolia LLC"), Veolia North America, Inc. ("Veolia Inc."), and Veolia Water North America Operating Services, LLC ("Veolia Water") are referred to collectively herein as the "Engineering Defendants."

-SUMMARY OF THE CONSTITUTIONAL AND CIVIL RIGHTS VIOLATIONS BY THE GOVERNMENTAL DEFENDANTS
+SUMMARY OF THE CONSTITUTIONAL AND CIVIL RIGHTS VIOLATIONS BY THE GOVERNMENTAL DEFENDANTS - ESTATE OF BERTIE MARBLE, ONLY: